 From there, emails are assigned or discussed internally in real-time so team members can collaborate on the response.
 On top of that, if a reply requires the expertise of a Loan Consultant, a team member can prepare a draft for them and then they can review and send.
 This not only saves time, but it also allows the company's unlicensed teammates to contribute much more than they could otherwise.

-The tool also allows the company to write canned responses and work together on drafts to customers, so they know that they are getting the best customer service possible.
+The tool also allows the company to write message templates and work together on drafts to customers, so they know that they are getting the best customer service possible.

 What sets Better.com's internal communication strategy apart, however, is that they continuously measure their results.
 As Front is plugged into every part of the company's communication, from live chat to email and messages, it tracks every channel's ROI.